maziac/DeZog/documentation/Usage.md

 ### Serial Interface

+#### Overview
-The serail interface is the most complex setup as it requires communication with a real ZX Spectrum Next (in HW):
+The serial interface is the most complex setup as it requires communication with a real ZX Spectrum Next (HW):

 ~~~
                                                                                          ┌──────────────────────────┐